 Canadian cryptocurrency firm collapsed due to Ponzi scheme by late founder, regulator says

-TORONTO, June 11 (Reuters) - Canadian cryptocurrency trading platform Quadriga CX collapsed due to a Ponzi scheme operated by founder Gerald Cotten, who died suddenly in December 2018, the country's biggest securities regulator said on Thursday.
+TORONTO, June 11 (Reuters) - Last year's collapse of Canadian cryptocurrency trading platform Quadriga CX was due to a Ponzi scheme operated by founder Gerald Cotten, who died suddenly in December 2018, the country's biggest securities regulator said on Thursday.

+Cotten died at age 30 from complications of Crohn's disease while volunteering at an orphanage in India, according to the Facebook page of Quadriga CX, which announced his death in January 2019.

-"Cotten opened accounts under aliases and credited himself with fictitious currency and crypto asset balances, which he traded with unsuspecting Quadriga clients," the staff at the Ontario Securities Commission said in a statement.
+"What happened at Quadriga was an old-fashioned fraud wrapped in modern technology," staff at the Ontario Securities Commission (OSC) wrote in a report.

+"While public release of an investigative report is rare, we believe the tens of thousands of Ontarians who entrusted Quadriga with their money and crypto assets deserve to know what happened."

-He sustained losses when the price of crypto assets changed, creating a shortfall he covered with other clients' deposits, in effect operating a Ponzi scheme, according to the statement.
+Facing losses when the price of crypto assets changed, Cotten covered the ensuing shortfall with other clients' deposits, according to the report.

+Richard Niedermayer, lawyer for Cotten's widow, Jennifer Robertson, did not immediately respond to a request for comment.

 Some 76,000 investors from Canada and around the world collectively lost at least C$169 million ($124.2 million)